-- 2.1 The Coronavirus (COVID-19) global pandemic has impacted the lives of everybody in our District.
-The response has by necessity been large-scale and complex involving all sectors of the community from the Government through to individual volunteers. - 2.2 The pandemic continues to have a significant impact in numerous ways including the tragic loss of lives, major disruption to education and, an as yet, unmeasured economic shock. - 2.3 Locally, the extensive air and foreign travel bans have resulted in a significant increase in visitor numbers to tourist destinations within the area.
-This has, and continues to, put many services under pressure and not just the obvious street cleansing and waste collection.
-Increases in 'wild camping' and an influx of motorhomes has demanded an increase in education and enforcement. - 2.4 Nationally, cases are reducing, whilst globally the rise in cases is a major cause for concern and a vaccine, if it is ever developed, will take a considerable time to roll-out. - 2.5 At the time of writing this report, the number of cases within the area is thankfully very low and we are working with Devon County Council Public Health, as the lead authority, to develop the Local Outbreak Management Plan (LOMP) which will facilitate the response to any future local outbreaks. - 2.6 The Council continues to play a key role, alongside partners, in both response and recovery to the short, medium and long term impacts of the pandemic and in the implementation of a range of essential support for individuals, the wider community and business.
+- 2.1 The Coronavirus (COVID-19) global pandemic has impacted the lives of everybody in our Borough.
+The response has by necessity been large-scale and complex involving all sectors of the community from the Government through to individual volunteers. - 2.2 The pandemic continues to have a significant impact in numerous ways including the tragic loss of lives, major disruption to education and, an as yet, unmeasured economic shock. - 2.3 Nationally, cases are reducing, whilst globally the rise in cases is a major cause for concern and a vaccine, if it is ever developed, will take a considerable time to roll-out. - 2.4 At the time of writing this report, the number of cases within the area is thankfully very low and we are working with Devon County Council Public Health, as the lead authority, to develop the Local Outbreak Management Plan (LOMP) which will facilitate the response to any future local outbreaks. - 2.5 The Council continues to play a key role, alongside partners, in both response and recovery to the short, medium and long term impacts of the pandemic and in the implementation of a range of essential support for individuals, the wider community and business.